maierav/sensation/neuroscience.md

     a number is computable if its decimal can be written down by a machine

 This is a bit surprising since the definition seems to cover _future_ machines that we do not even know of.
-It also gets us to wonder what exactly is so special about machines (or how we define them in the first place).
+Does this mean that our definition of computation changes as build new machines that achieve what previous machines could not achieve?
+What about machines that we can imagine but do not exist in physical reality?
+This also gets us to wonder what exactly is so special about machines (or how we define them in the first place).

 ### Information Integration